davidtucker/node-ec2-metadata/README.md

 ## API

 This module exposes a method ```getMetadataForInstance``` which returns a promise.
 You can see an example below for fetching the instance ID of a running EC2 instance.
+To see the data types that you can call, review <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html">Instance Metadata and User Data</a>.

 ```javascript
 var metadata = require('node-ec2-metadata');